ilbrandori/Pippins-Beginners-German/README.md

 * German to English / English to German flip cards with audio
 * German Sentence / English Sentence with audio
-* Present, past, future and perfect conjugation tables
-* Auxiliary haben / sein indicator
-* Stammvokal change indicator
+* Word color coding and warning flags

 # Two step Cha-cha!